Miami is known for its fun and sun, beaches, parties and international vibe.

 The most western of the Miami-area casinos, the Miccosukee is a large Indian casino 24 miles directly west of downtown Miami.

-It has 1,700 electronic machines, a 32 table poker room, and a 1,000 seat bingo hall.
-In addition the resort boasts six restaurants and a 302 room hotel.
+It has 2,000 electronic gaming machines, and a 1,000 seat bingo hall.
+In addition the resort boasts six restaurants, a 302 room hotel, and a 1,200 seat “entertainment dome.”
+They used to have a poker room, however it has since closed.

 Miami, FL.
 33194